 When you use a PPO provider or facility, our Plan allowance is the negotiated rate for the service.
+PPO providers will generally bill the Local Plan directly, who will then pay the provider directly.
 You are not responsible for charges above the negotiated amount.